benhur07b/benhur07b.github.io/_posts/2020-10-26-about-qgis-versions-release-cycle-english.md

     twitter: /img/posts/2020-10-26-about-qgis-versions-release-cycle/main.png
 ---

-Ang post na ito ay naglalayong sagutin ang ilang katangungan ukol sa mga bersyon ng QGIS at ang release cycle nito.
+This post seeks to answer common questions about QGIS versions and its release cycle.

-Una sa lahat, maari mong malaman ang version ng QGIS na gamit mo at iba pang impormasyon sa pamamagitan ng **Help -> Check QGIS Version** mula sa Menu bar.
+First of all, you can find which version of QGIS you are using by going to **Help -> Check QGIS Version** on the Menu bar.

-## Mayroon bang schedule na sinusunod ang QGIS sa paglalabas ng bagong bersyon?
+## Is there a schedule that QGIS follows for releasing versions?
-**Mayroon.** Ang release at development ng QGIS ay sumusunod sa isang timebased schedule or roadmap.
-Ang schedule o roadmap na nito ay maaring [makita dito](https://www.qgis.org/en/site/getinvolved/development/roadmap.html) o sa ibaba.
+**Yes.** QGIS follows a timebased schedule or roadmap that you can find [here](https://www.qgis.org/en/site/getinvolved/development/roadmap.html) or below.

 <table style="border:none">
 <colgroup>